alickglyn/philips_home_access/README.md

 So far, I have only tested with:

 - Philips Home Access WiFi Locks

-Other Philips locks using a direct wifi connection may also work.
+  - This also includes locks that are controlled through a wifi gateway

 Let me know if your lock works or help me add support it.

 ## Notes